torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 Overview
 --------

-Integrity Policy Enforcement (IPE) is a Linux Security Module that takes a complementary approach to access control.
+Integrity Policy Enforcement (IPE) is a GNU/Linux Security Module that takes a complementary approach to access control.
 Unlike traditional access control mechanisms that rely on labels and paths for decision-making, IPE focuses on the immutable security properties inherent to system components.
 These